MohamedXElGohary/iotg-fbu/siiptool/README.md

 ### Stitching tool

-Stitch tool changes or merges a supported sub-region file inside a full IFWI image based on UEFI Firmware Volume format.
+The stitch tool can change or merge a supported sub-region file inside a full IFWI image based on UEFI Firmware Volume format.

-To get list of supported sub-regions, run:
+To get a list of supported sub-regions, run:

 ```
 $ python3 siip_stitch.py -h